DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 Passing `nullptr` makes the engine clear default (i.e. the swap chain's) render and depth buffers.
 Clearing the depth buffer is not really necessary, but we will keep it here for consistency.
+Using `RESOURCE_STATE_TRANSITION_MODE_TRANSITION` flag tells the engine to perform required state transitions.

 Next, we need to set our pipeline state in the immediate device context: